ejpir/zig-loadbalancer/README.md

 ./zig-out/bin/load_balancer --mode mp -w 4 -p 8080 -b localhost:9001
 ```

 **Single-process (sp)** — One process with internal thread pool.
-Shared connection pool, simpler architecture, lower memory footprint.
-Best for macOS or development.
+Uses shared memory region for config hot reload and shared round-robin counter.
+Best for macOS (where SO_REUSEPORT doesn't load-balance) or development.

 ```bash
 ./zig-out/bin/load_balancer --mode sp -p 8080 -b localhost:9001
 ```

+Both modes support hot reload (`-c`) and binary upgrades (SIGUSR2).
 The binary auto-selects the best mode for your platform if `--mode` is not specified.

 Legacy binaries `load_balancer_mp` and `load_balancer_sp` are still available for backwards compatibility.